c-w/github-data-challenge-2014/ReadMe.md

 2. We then use the previoulsy acquired meta-information to collect a large number of avatars of GitHub users.
-The following snippet retrieves the avatar of ever user we queried from the API (we use 20125 avatars in total for our experiments) and stores it at *data/avatars*.
+The following snippet retrieves the avatar of ever user we queried from the API and stores it at *data/avatars*.

     `./hog/crawl_avatars.py data/users/*.json.gz`